DWI Attorney MD

 Most people know that they can be arrested and charged for driving while under the influence of alcohol or illegal drugs.
 However, what many don’t realize is that they can also be arrested for being under the influence of a lawfully-prescribed medication.

 If you were charged with a prescription medication DWI, you should take this matter very seriously.
-You cannot expect to go to you hearing on your own, show the judge your prescription, and think that the charges will be dropped.
+You cannot expect to go to your hearing on your own, show the judge your prescription, and think that the charges will be dropped.
 The best decision you can make is to call a Maryland DWI attorney to find out what you should do immediately after you’ve been charged.

 How You Can Be Charged with A DWI for Prescription Medications